 There are two aspects that need to be considered when monitoring and evaluating collective worship:

-Long-term review as part of the on-going monitoring and evaluating process for school improvement.
-On-going 'one offs' to obtain feedback from different participating groups (e.g. children, governors) about the daily act of collective worship.
+On-going 'one offs' to obtain feedback from different participating groups (e.g. students, governors) about the daily act of collective worship.
 That information could, of course, feed into the more detailed long-term review.

 Monitoring